-For the judging portion of this competition, FTD is partnering with Florint, which established this standardized scoring system.
+For the judging portion of this competition, FTD partnered with Florint, which established this standardized scoring system.
 Florint is a non-profit international florist organization that is composed of national florist associations from over 20 European countries.
 Florint is an advocate for the floral industry, promotes floristry education, organizes design competitions and works to continually professionalize floristry judging.

 Thomas Ratschker started his floristry career as a co-owner of two flower shops.
 After completing his training as a German Florist Meister, Thomas Ratschker taught design, practice, botany and economics at various German vocational schools.
 He is also an international instructor in floristry.
 For more than 20 years, Thomas has appeared as a jury member and chairman in various national and international competitions.
 In 2015, he served on the Technical Committee at the Fleurop-Interflora World Cup in Berlin.
 He is a member of the Assessment Commitee on Judge Certification, a worldwide auditor of Judge Certification Assessments and Jury President for Florint.
 In 2015 and 2017, Thomas participated in the World Skills in Sao Paulo and Abu Dhabi as an expert in Floristry for Germany.
 He is also part of the board of education in Floristry for his homeland.